Diversity at the Core of Business

-We all know diversity leads to better talent, innovation and business performance.
+We all know diversity leads to better talent, innovation, and business performance.
 Research from McKinsey shows workplaces with more diverse workforces perform better financially.
-Gender-diverse organisations are 15% more likely to outperform more homogenous organisations.
-For ethnically-diverse organisations, outperformance percentage is even more significant: it is 35%.
+Gender-diverse organizations are 15% more likely to out-perform more homogenous organizations.
+For ethnically-diverse organizations, the out-performance percentage is even more significant: at 35%.

-For us, the heart of diversity goes far beyond or race.
-It’s about difference of thought and experience.
+For us, the heart of diversity goes far beyond our race.
+It’s about the difference of thought and experience.
 It’s about putting humanity back into business.